Revillagigedo Islands: Ecology

 The Revillagigedo Islands are home to many endemic plant and animal species, and are sometimes called Mexico's "little Hawaii".
 They are recognized as a distinct terrestrial ecoregion, part of the Neotropical realm.
 Socorro is the most diverse in flora, fauna, and topography.
 The Mexican Government established the islands as a Biosphere Reserve on June 4, 1994.
 Oceanographic Magazine stated in 2020 that, "Its remoteness, protection and peculiar oceanography makes it one of the most biodiverse and exciting marine destinations on earth."

 The islands are mostly covered with tropical dry forest, with several distinct plant communities that vary with elevation, soils, and exposure.
 Hopbush (Dodonaea viscosa) and Guettarda insularis are common dry forest species.
-Green buttonwood mangrove (Conocarpus erectus) and the shrub Hibiscus tiliaceus subsp. pernambucensis grow along the seacoast.
+Green buttonwood mangrove (Conocarpus erectus) and the shrub Hibiscus tiliaceus pernambucensis grow along the seacoast.

 Socorro as seen from space.
 North is to the upper left corner.

 According to the World Wide Fund for Nature (WWF), 14 of the islands' 16 generally accepted resident taxa of landbirds are endemic, and include the Clarión wren (Troglodytes tanneri), Socorro wren (Troglodytes sissonii), Socorro mockingbird (Mimus graysoni), Socorro dove (Zenaida graysoni), and Socorro parakeet (Arahuga brevipes).
 Clarión is home to endemic subspecies of burrowing owl (Athene cunicularia rostrata), mourning dove (Zenaida macroura clarionensis), and common raven (Corvus corax clarionensis).
 A variety of yellow-crowned night heron, Nyctanassa violacea bancrofti (gravirostris), is endemic to Socorro.
 Townsend's shearwater (Puffinus auricularis) is a seabird that breeds only around Cerro Evermann on Socorro.
 It formerly bred on Clarión and San Benedicto, but has not bred on Clarión since 1988 nor on San Benedicto since 1952.

 The islands' four native terrestrial vertebrates are all endemic, and include a whip snake (Masticophis anthonyi), a night snake (Hypsiglena unaocularis) and two iguanids (Urosaurus auriculatus and U. clarionensis).
 Numerous seabird taxa breed no further north(east)wards than San Benedicto; storm-petrels are notably absent as breeders though they breed in the region and visit the islands to forage.
 Albatrosses are also not normally found here.
 Among landbirds, the absence of the house finch, widespread on northeastern Pacific offshore islands, is the most conspicuous one.